shichongfang/SHICHONG-FANG-/Assignment2-spaceship/Spaceship/README.md

 7.This game will record the highest score you got and update the score when you break the last highest score.

+8. As you get higher score, the asteriods speed will get faster to make the game much difficult.

 Note: the start page and game over page are made by myself use Photoshop. all the diamond, spaceship,asteriod was modify by Photoshop.